Spring is here and we have all gotten that primordial urge to clean, dig and plant.

 Families who take pride in their home show it and that pride returns to them in the form of higher property values, less crime and the respect of living in a well-kept neighborhood.

-This town has a definite need to urge commercial property owners to clean up the main streets leading into our community.
+This town also has a definite need to urge property owners to clean up our main streets leading into our community.
 They may seem fine and normal to those who have looked at them for years, but they leave less than a good first impression on those driving in for the first time.
-And we are talking more about curb appeal rather than just litter.

 Our schools work hard to instill pride and higher self-esteem in our students.
 Our economic development leaders strive to put their best foot forward every day that dawns.